customer7/ncn/src/site/notes/Topics/Aneurysm, Mycotic.md

 ### 1

 ![](https://i.imgur.com/Yc9ElJG.jpg)
 A patient with a history of MSSA bacteremia presented with severe headache and left hemiparesis.
-CT head showed a large right frontal [[Hemorrhage, Intracerebral\|ICH]] and CTA head showed a peripheral right MCA mycotic aneurysm.
+CT head showed a large right frontal [[Hemorrhage, Intracerebral\|ICH]], and CTA head showed a peripheral right MCA mycotic aneurysm.
 The patient subsequently underwent a right craniotomy and clipping of the aneurysm.
 Post-op [[Topics/Angiography, Digital Subtraction\|DSA]] showed complete occlusion of the aneurysm.

 (**A**): Axial CT head without contrast.
 (**B**): Coronal CT head without contrast.